Using Tools & Logs

 | Message | Short human-readable summary / error excerpt. |

 Up to 200 newest rows display—plan exports/screenshots early if you rotate logs frequently.
+The admin UI mirrors the most useful subset of the database columns described above.

 Auth rows